Māori Sedge (Carex maorica) hero image

 Carex maorica

-Not Threatened
+Not specified

-Image credit: Māori Sedge (Carex maorica) - photo by Wikipedia
+Image credit: Māori Sedge ( Carex maorica ) - Photo via Wikipedia

 Plant Description

-Māori Sedge is a distinctive tufted perennial that forms dense clumps of light green to yellow-green foliage.
+Māori Sedge is a distinctive tufted perennial that forms dense clumps of light green to yellow-green foliage Discover more about native ferns.
 The culms (stems) are trigonous (three-angled) and measure between 150 to 700 mm tall and 1.0 to 2.5 mm wide.
 The leaves are the dominant feature, typically exceeding the stems in length and reaching up to one metre long and 2 to 7 mm wide.
 These leaves are double-folded with a distinctive ribbed texture and are prominently septate-nodulose (having small partitions and knob-like structures) at the base.
 The grey leaf sheaths often display attractive red tinges, adding subtle colour variation to the plant.
 The inflorescence consists of 2 to 5 close-set brown spikes, with the terminal spike being predominantly male while the lateral spikes are female, typical of many Carex species.

 Quick Facts